Hendrix-CS/csci235/projects/Final.md

 ## Final Presentation

-During the final exam period for the course (Wednesday, May 5, 2-5 pm) each student/team will deliver an oral presentation as follows:
+During the final exam period for the course (Tuesday, May 2, 2-5 pm) each student/team will deliver an oral presentation as follows:
 * Project goals
 * Degree of completion of goals